njenia/que/README.md

   <img src="img/que_demo.gif" alt="Demo" style="flex: 1" />

 Que is a CLI utility designed to act as a filter in a Unix pipeline.
 It ingests stdin (logs, error tracebacks, config files), sanitizes the data for security, enriches it with local system context, and queries an LLM (ChatGPT or Claude) to determine the root cause and suggest a fix.
+Perfect for analyzing errors in servers and CI/CD environments where you don't have easy access to AI-powered editors.

 ## 🔒 Privacy & Security